DATAR: "Battleships" on Lake Ontario

 The system was first tested in late 1953 on Lake Ontario.
-A simulated convoy was set up, consisting of a shore station and two Bangor-class minesweepers, HMCS Digby and HMCS Granby.
+A simulated convoy was set up, consisting of a shore station on the Scarborough Bluffs and two Bangor-class minesweepers, HMCS Digby and HMCS Granby.
 DATAR performed well, everyone being sent proper displays of the radar and simulated sonar "blips".
 The test was a complete success, and the Navy was apparently extremely pleased.
 The only serious concern was the failure rate of the tubes, which meant that the machine was non-operational for a considerable amount of time.
 Ferranti was extremely interested in adapting the DATAR system to a transistor-based design, which they believed would solve this issue.

 However, equipping the entire Royal Canadian Navy's fleet would be extremely expensive.
 In order to lower the overall cost, the Navy wanted to spread the development costs across a larger production line, and invited representatives of the Royal Navy and US Navy to view the system.
 They proved to be equally impressed; one US officer was too impressed and looked under the display console, believing the display was being faked.
 But no matter how impressed they were, it appears they felt they could do better on their own, and declined to get involved.
 The Royal Navy would start work on their Comprehensive Display System that year under the direction of Elliot Brothers, and the US Navy's Naval Tactical Data System in 1956.

 The DATAR project thus ended on a somewhat sour note.
 The system had gone from concept to working prototype in less than four years, and was by any measure a complete success.
 Yet the cost of deployment was simply too much for the Royal Canadian Navy to bear alone, and they decided to do without.